 It’s January.
 Everyone is either hitting the gym, dumping the bottle, or binning the cheese and chocolate.
-All admirable ambitions don’t get me wrong, but after the excesses of Christmas not only do I need to get myself off the sofa, I need to get myself back in the black too.
+All admirable ambitions, and after the excesses of Christmas you may need to also get yourself back in the black too.

-Maybe you’ve read our New Year, New Plan: Creating your 2018 Budget post and you’ve decided you’re not a budget person, for whatever reason; no probs.
-Although it’s recommended to keep a budget if you want to save money, it’s not gospel.
-Sometimes just chucking a few pennies into your savings account whenever you can is the best you can do.
+Additionally, whilst saving the same amount of money each week or month is a good plan for anyone wanting to put money aside, it's not always possible.
+Sometimes just adding a few pounds to your savings account here and there you can is the best you can do.
 If that’s the case, then maybe joining me in my new 2018 challenge will be just what you need.

 It’s as simple as it sounds.